abenkhadra/spedi/README.md

 $ diff -y correct.inst speculative.inst |less
 ```

-Currently, you need to fiddle with `main.cpp` to show results related to
+Currently, you need to manually modify `main.cpp` to show results related to
  switch table and call-graph recovery.

 # Road map

-Spedi is an academic proof-of-concept tool, hence, we won't be continuously improving
+Spedi is an academic proof-of-concept tool.
+Currently, it's not on our priority list.
-  it.
  However, there are certain features that we have in mind for the future, namely:

-  - Mixed-mode ARM/Thumb disassembly: the general idea of speculative disassembly provides
+  - **Mixed-mode ARM/Thumb disassembly**.
+The general idea of speculative disassembly provides
     the framework to do that.
 Basically, one needs to speculatively disassemble a code region
     twice.
 One time in Thumb mode, and another time in ARM mode.
 Later, mode switching instructions
     (mainly `bx` and `blx`) should be analyzed.
 This [paper] provides more details.
-  - ELF Reader: currently our ELF reader is based on [libelfin].
-Hence, we inherit some memory leakage issues.
+  - **ELF Reader**: currently our ELF reader is based on [libelfin].
+We inherit some memory leakage issues.
    Additionally, the reader might crash on binaries with dwarf debug info.
 These issues needs to be
    addressed either in upstream or directly here.
-  - Support for x86/x64: Thumb and similar RISC-like ISA have limited variability.
+  - **Support for x86/x64**.
+Thumb and similar RISC-like ISA have limited variability.
 Basically, instructions can either
   be 2 or 4 bytes width.
 We need to push the challenge even further by supporting x86/x64.
+To this end, overlap
+   analysis might span more than two MB which complicates things.
+Current Maximal Block data structure is not efficient
+    to do that.
+  - **Refactorings**.
+The code is tightly coupled to our ELF reader.
+Also, it is specific to Thumb ISA.
+We need to
+    make it more modular to suppport other ISAs and binary formats.

 # Dependencies